 Testators could never be too careful about commissioning a monument as executors could not always be relied on to carry out their wishes.
 A number of testators went so far as ordering their monument before they died.
-William Worsley's will of 1498-9 mentions his stone then lying in the choir of St. Paul's Cathedral,11 while James Wylford, citizen and merchant taylor, 1526, asks for burial in St. Bartholomew-the-Less in a tomb that he had lately repaired.12 Joan Brytten, 1540, asks to be buried in the church of St. Gregory by St. Paul's Cathedral under a stone that had already been prepared for her.13 in-the-West in 1529 a gravestone was sold to the executors of a man who died the previous year, although the brass work had been removed.14 In 1551 a stone from St. Faith's below St. Paul's Cathedral was sold to Mistress Crooke, a widow for 10s.15
+William Worsley's will of 1498-9 mentions his stone then lying in the choir of St. Paul's Cathedral, while James Wylford, citizen and merchant taylor, 1526, asks for burial in St. Bartholomew-the-Less in a tomb that he had lately repaired.
+Jan Brytten, 1540, asks to be buried in the church of St. Gregory by St. Paul's Cathedral under a stone that had already been prepared for her.
+Jan.

+This was not the only way to ensure commemoration.
+On occasion it was possible to buy slabs directly from a church.
+At St. Dunstanin-the-West in 1529 a gravestone was sold to the executors of a man who died the previous year, although the brass work had been removed.
+14 In 1551 a stone from St. Faith's below St. Paul's Cathedral was sold to Mistress Crooke, a widow for 10s.
+15